packetzero/libntstat/README.md

 ```

 ### Credits
 This is based on lsock by Jonathan Levin (http://newosxbook.com/index.php?page=code).
 There were several significant changes to the socket protocol in 10.12 Sierra (XNU v3789) that breaks lsock.
+He said that an update to lsock is coming soon.